 Amend paragraph 26.2 of Schedule 17 as follows:

-26.2 These EDCM portfolio charges would be calculated as if each EDCM Connectee on the IDNO Party’s distribution system were notionally connected at the boundary between the DNO Party and the IDNO Party.
+26.2 These EDCM portfolio charges would be calculated as if each EDCM Connectee on the IDNO Party’s distribution system were notionally connected at the boundary between the DNO Party and the IDNO Party; except for LDNO UMS tariffs, which are charged by reference to the voltage of the Points of Connection that provide the majority of the energised domestic connections for the LDNO in the GSP Group (or, where there is no such majority, on such other reasonable basis as the DNO Party determines).
 Both EDCM import and export charges will apply.

 Amend paragraph 26.2 of Schedule 18 as follows:

-26.2 These EDCM portfolio charges would be calculated as if each EDCM Connectee on the IDNO Party’s distribution system were notionally connected at the boundary between the DNO Party and the IDNO Party.
+26.2 These EDCM portfolio charges would be calculated as if each EDCM Connectee on the IDNO Party’s distribution system were notionally connected at the boundary between the DNO Party and the IDNO Party; except for LDNO UMS tariffs, which are charged by reference to the voltage of the Points of Connection that provide the majority of the energised domestic connections for the LDNO in the GSP Group (or, where there is no such majority, on such other reasonable basis as the DNO Party determines).
 Both EDCM import and export charges will apply.

 Amend paragraphs 3, 4, 5 and 6 Schedule 19 as follows: